 Describe your compliance with the workplan, schedule, and terms and conditions under the current/most recent assistance agreement(s), and discuss your history of timely and acceptable reporting, as required by the awarding agency/organization.

-Include whether you have made and have reported on, or are making and reporting on, progress towards achieving the expected results of the agreement in a timely manner.
-If not, discuss what corrective measures you took, or are taking, and how the corrective measures were effective, documented, and communicated.
+Include whether you have made and have reported on progress towards achieving the expected results of the agreement in a timely manner.
+If not, discuss what corrective measures you took and how the corrective measures were effective, documented, and communicated.

 – OR –